Spectacled bear: Tremarctos genus

-The genetic history of T. ornatus from 1Mya to today suggests a history of decreasing population size, with effective population peaking at 450kya (at the end of a glacial period).
+The genetic history of T. ornatus from 1 Mya to today suggests a history of decreasing population size, with effective population peaking at 450 kya (at the end of a glacial period).
 Correspondingly, the suggested breeding population dipped from 30,000 to 25,000, before rising to 40,000.
 This was followed by an extended and drastic decrease to the Holocene (2,000 breeding individuals), tied to the climatic fluctuations of the Middle Pleistocene, high temperatures during interglacials shrinking the size of forests in the Americas, and the Late Pleistocene extinctions.

-Molecular evidence from Colombian, Ecuadorian and Venezuelan spectacled bear specimens suggests a population divergence occurred between 15,000 and 25,000 thousand years ago.
-The earliest known remains of the spectacled bear are from a male from Chaquil Cave, north central Peru, and have been dated to 6,790 years ago (5,980 radiocarbon years).
+Genetic research on Colombian, Ecuadorian and Venezuelan spectacled bears suggests a population divergence occurred between 15,000 and 25,000 thousand years ago.
+The earliest known remains of the spectacled bear are from a male from Chaquil Cave, Peru, and have been dated to 6,790 years ago (5,980 radiocarbon years).
 The extreme wear of the teeth suggests a primarily carnivorous diet.
-Further finds are from archeological sites in Colombia (dated to 4,030 BP and 2,725 BP respectively) and an archeological site in Peru dated to 1,500 BP.
+Further finds are two Holocene archeological sites in Colombia (dated to 4,030 BP and 2,725 BP respectively) from the Cundinamarca Department (Aguazuque), along with another from the Santander Department, an archeological site in Peru (Cajamarca Department) dated to 1,500 BP, and from the La Chimba locality in Ecuador (2,650 BP to 1,700 BP).